siuying/EvalJS/README.md

 EvalJS lets you run JavaScript code from your iOS app.
 It is based on [JavaScriptCore](http://trac.webkit.org/wiki/JavaScriptCore) and [Ejecta](https://github.com/phoboslab/Ejecta), but does not contain any DOM or
 Canvas/Audio objects.

+## Status

+Experimental.
+This has not been used in production yet and should be considered as a proof of concept.

 ## Usage

 ### Evaulate Javascript